We are going to give you the steps and tools you need to eat real food and start feeding your family healthy meals.

 We will show you how to turn your kitchen into a real food kitchen and the tools and equipment you will need so that you will be turning out real food meals before you know it.

-And we can show you how to be ready wherever you go to always eat real food.
+And we can show you how to be ready to always eat real food no matter where you go!

 - In your kitchen.